The Crude History of Mabel’s Eyelashes

 When it became clear that Lash-Brow-Ine had potential, Williams, doing business in Chicago as Maybell Laboratories, on April 24, 1917, trademarked the name as a “preparation for stimulating the growth of eyebrows and eyelashes.”

-With sales exceeding $100,000 by 1920, Williams renamed the mascara Maybelline in honor of his sister, who worked with him in his Chicago office — and married Chet Hewes in 1926.
+With sales exceeding $100,000 by 1920, Williams decided to rename the mascara Maybelline in honor of his sister, who worked with him in the Chicago office.
+Maybell Laboratories was renamed Maybelline in 1923 and concentrated on eye makeup.
+Mabel married Chet Hewes in 1926.

 Vintage mascara brush and case.